kyma-project/kyma/docs/kyma/12-09-trigger-microservice-with-event.md

 4. Find the `order.deliverysent` event with the `v1` version from the `commerce-mock` application.
 Mark it on the list and select **Add**.

-   The message appears on the UI confirming that the event trigger was created, and you will see it in the **Event Triggers** section of service's details view.
+   The message appears on the UI confirming that the event trigger was created, and you will see it in the **Event Triggers** section of the service's details view.

   </details>
 </div>